'Prison wouldn't help him'

 The police yesterday confirmed that Smith died in a crash that also claimed the life of police Constable Orlando Irons and left two other lawmen injured.
 Smith had been under investigation in connection with the slaughter, two Sundays ago, of two of his followers in a bizarre night that some say involved human sacrifice.
 During the bloody ritual at Pathways International's Albion location in St James, in addition to the people killed three others were injured.
 One man was shot dead by the police after he allegedly charged at lawmen with a knife.

-However, yesterday one former follower, who still considered Smith a “good man”, was unconvinced about is death.
+However, yesterday one former follower, who still considered Smith a “good man”, was unconvinced about his death.

 “I do not believe anything the media publish about him, not even that he is dead.
 But if he is, he didn't die in that car accident; he was dead before,” the woman told the Observer.